dukeluo/eslint-plugin-check-file/docs/rules/filename-blocklist.md

 # The filename should be blocklisted (filename-blocklist)

-Allows you to blocklist certain file name patterns.
+Allows you to blocklist certain filename patterns.

 :warning: :warning: :warning: